WiseToad/restic-tools/README.md

-The Restic Tools, an extremely tiny, but still useful wrapper scripts for [restic](https://restic.net/) backup program, that alongside with systemd capabilities helps me to setup complete backup system for all my hosts.
+The [Restic Tools](https://github.com/WiseToad/restic-tools), a simple, but still useful wrapper scripts for [restic](https://restic.net/) backup program, that alongside with systemd capabilities helps me to setup complete backup system for all my hosts.

 ## PREREQUISITES

+- install [mail-alert](https://github.com/WiseToad/mail-alert) to enable email alerting on systemd task failures

 - install `restic` and `pwgen` for repository password generation: